arcus/education_modules/pandas_transform/pandas_transform.md

 These cells will compute everything you ask them to, but will only output what you explicitly request using the `print()` command.
 </div>

-**Jupyter notebooks** This section depends on what makes sense for the [Hands on activity](#hands-on-activity)

-The longer hands-on exercises in this module are in a Jupyter notebook.
-The notebook is embedded into the module and you are welcome to do the exercises there.
-However this will not save your work if you want to come back and see what you did in a few days.
-If you want that ability, you have two options:

-1. If you have python on your computer, you can download he notebook and run it yourself.

-2. Make and account somewhere to run it in the cloud?

 ## The `pandas` Package